 Nice to be on board this Boeing 787-10, seat 72A.

 Overall, I enjoy my 787 experience with Singapore Airlines.
 This airline has been voted the best airline in 2018.
-However there are rooms of improvement for them to do keep up.
+However, there are rooms of improvement for them to do keep up.
 Website and the in-flight service (seems to have gone downhill for a while) in particular.
-Other than that, the innovation of their latest products are impressive.
+Other than that, the innovation of their latest products is impressive.
 They are currently working on introducing even better products for their upcoming Boeing 777-9 aircraft.
 Looking forward to it!
 Meanwhile, if you are booked with Singapore Airlines, enjoy.
 The current batch of Airbus A330-300 and Boeing 777-200/-300 may offer the old interior (product), they won't be around much longer once more A350-900 and Boeing 787-10 enter the fleet.

-Additional info: The airline has ordered 49 Boeing 787-10 Dreamliners including the latest order and they will replace the Airbus A330-300 and Boeing 777-200 and -300 (Non ER), together with the Airbus A350 regional aircraft, this is the future of Singapore Airlines.
+Additional info: The airline has ordered 49 Boeing 787-10 Dreamliners including the latest order and they will replace the Airbus A330-300 and Boeing 777-200 and -300 (Non-ER), together with the Airbus A350 regional aircraft, this is the future of Singapore Airlines.
 Operating the most efficient aircraft in today's aviation.

 In addition, the airline has also ordered 20 Boeing 777-9 to replace the first batch of the Boeing 777-300ER fleet.